Extension in physical remand of Mohsin Dawar rejected

 During the hearing of the case—which is related to an attack on a security forces check-post allegedly by Pashtun Tahaffuz Movement (PTM) protesters resulting in the deaths of three people and injuries to five soldiers—the court directed Dawar to appear before it on June 19.

-Earlier, the anti-terrorism court had granted eight-day physical remand of Dawar to Counter-Terrorism Department officials in the case.

-On June 4, the anti-terrorism court rejected extension in physical remand of Ali Wazir, who was arrested earlier for provoking the Pashtun Tahaffuz Movement protesters along with Dawar to attack the security force’s check post.
+On June 4, the anti-terrorism court rejected extension in physical remand of Ali Wazir, who was arrested earlier for provoking the PTM protesters along with Dawar to attack the security force’s check post.
 Wazir was subsequently presented before a local court in Bannu after which he was transferred to Peshawar Central jail.

 According to Inter Services Public Relations (ISPR), a group led by Dawar and Wazir assaulted Kharqamar check post in Boyya area of North Waziristan tribal district on May 26.